Employee Orientation Procedure

 h.
 Discuss unit culture:

 - dress code

 - unit leave policy

 - sick days (including who to inform when sick)

 - personal use of equipment (e.g. phones, e-mail)

 - contributions to employee funds (e.g. gift fund, social committee, etc.)

 i.
-Introductions (within own department and other departments/units with which employee will have immediate contact)
+Introductions (within own unit and other units with which employee will have immediate contact)

 j.
 Workplace Safety